meet-bit/fullstackinterview/README.md

 ### 2. Backend Wallet Creation
-![Wallet creation request sent to Flask server](images/2.png) *This will redirect a request to the Flask server where actual wallet creation takes place.
+![Wallet creation request sent to Flask server](images/2.png) *This will redirect a request to the Flask server (please run both the extension and the server on split screen) where actual wallet creation takes place.
 Select and re-enter a password to create your wallet.
 (In future versions, password-based generation and encryption should move to client-side.)*